David Page (musician): Early life and education

 Page was born in Brisbane, the eighth of twelve children, and grew up in Mount Gravatt.
 His father was Aboriginal/Chinese and his mother was of Maori, Spanish, Irish and Aboriginal heritage.
+Two of his brothers were Stephen Page and Russell Page, and Kirk Page was his cousin.

 Page embarked on a singing career as a teenager under the name "Little Davey Page", and was the first Australian to be signed to Atlantic Records.
 He released a cover of the Neil Sedaka song Happy Birthday Sweet Sixteen in 1975, and appeared on TV shows including Countdown and The Paul Hogan Show.

-Page studied saxophone, voice and composition at the Centre for Aboriginal Studies in Music within the Elder Conservatorium of Music at Adelaide University.
+Page studied saxophone, voice and composition at the Centre for Aboriginal Studies in Music within the Elder Conservatorium of Music at the University of Adelaide.

 He became known as "Dubboo" to his friends.

 Career

 Page worked at NAISDA Dance College as music producer as well as bus driver and janitor.
 He joined the Bangarra Dance Theatre in 1991 as resident composer along with his brothers Stephen Page (choreographer) and Russell (dancer), turning it into a "global phenomenon".
 Page composed the scores for 27 of Bangarra's works.
 He was appointed Artist-in-Residence in 2011.
 His last composition was for the company's work Nyapanyapa, which premiered in June 2016.
 He described himself as a "songman" rather than a composer, saying "I dream it and I'm good at producing it".

 Page performed a one-man show of his life story, directed by his brother Stephen, called Page 8, at the Belvoir St Theatre in 1994 and then toured it in Edinburgh and London, restaging it in 2014 for Bangarra's 25th anniversary.
 He performed in the Queensland Theatre Company's production of Mother Courage and her children in 2013, and the QTC and Sydney Festival production Black Diggers in 2014.

 Page appeared on screen in television shows Prisoner and Black Comedy, made a brief appearance in the 1997 film Oscar and Lucinda as an Aboriginal busker and in Bran Nue Dae (2009) as a dancer.
 He played a DJ, Kenny, in the 2005 half-hour film Green Bush, directed by Warwick Thornton.

 Page collaborated with Steve Francis on music for the 2000 Summer Olympics opening ceremony and the Sydney Olympic Arts Festival in 2000, and the Sydney Dreaming Festival in 2002.
 He composed music for The Australian Ballet's Alchemy in 1997 and Amalgamate (with Elena Kats-Chernin) in 2007.
 Page composed music for various television programs including Heartland, Songlines, and Living Black.
 His film scores included Kanyini (2006), Hush (2007), and Jacob (2009).

 In 2015, he composed the music for his brother Stephen's directorial film debut, Spear.

+He was among the creatives involved in the project Three Brothers, developed from 2013 and performed by Northern Rivers Performing Arts as Djurra in 2017, after his death.
+It was directed by his cousin Kirk Page.